Alternative Provision at BCE

 On-Site or Online learning

-This Engage pathway supports the learning and engagement of students unable to attend on site and missing school due to ill health including EBSNA, health treatment or convalescence.
-Students can work towards a soft landing back to school or alternative, along with optional academic certification through scaffolded short courses and inclusive learning and wellbeing pathways.
+This Engage pathway supports the learning and engagement of students unable to attend their school consistently.
+Students can work towards a soft landing back to school or suitable alternative setting, along with optional academic certification through scaffolded short courses and inclusive learning and wellbeing pathways.

-Options include Pearson BTEC Art and Design, Creative Media, Vocational Studies and Personal Growth and Wellbeing.
+Options include BTEC Art and Design, Creative Media, Performing Arts, Vocational Studies, Functional Skills and Personal Growth and Wellbeing.

-Choose from Awards in Leadership Skills Foundation: I Can Lead, Volunteering, Environmental Leadership, STEM Leadership.
+Choose from Awards in Leadership Skills Foundation: Go Lead, Volunteering, Dance Leadership.

-LAMDA Certificates in Communication for individuals or groups.
+LAMDA Certificates in Communication, public speaking, musical theatre and group work for individuals or groups.

 Arts Award Bronze for students attending 7 or more hours per week.